E-40

-Earl Stevens (born November 15, 1967), better known by his stage name E-40, is an American rapper.
-He is a founding member of the rap group the Click, and the founder of Sick Wid It Records.
-He has released 26 studio albums to date, appeared on numerous movie soundtracks, and has also done guest appearances on a host of other rap albums.
+Earl Tywone Stevens (born November 15, 1967), better known by his stage name E-40, is an American rapper.
+Stevens is a founding member of the rap group The Click and the founder of Sick Wid It Records.
+He has released 27 studio albums to date, appeared on numerous movie soundtracks, and has also done guest appearances on a host of other rap albums.
 Initially an underground artist, his 1995 solo album In a Major Way opened him up to a wider audience.
 Beginning in 1998, he began collaborating with mainstream rappers outside the San Francisco Bay Area.
 He rose to higher mainstream popularity in 2006 with his single "Tell Me When to Go", which was produced by Lil Jon.

 Early life

-Earl Stevens was born in Vallejo, California.
+Stevens was born in Vallejo, California.
 He grew up with his siblings raised by a divorced mother who worked three jobs, and he became interested in hip hop after hearing "Rapper's Delight" by the Sugarhill Gang.
 Beginning in fourth grade, Stevens played the snare and bass drum.
-He graduated from James J. Hogan High School in Vallejo in 1985.
+He graduated from Hogan High School in Vallejo in 1985.
 Stevens played baseball in high school, recorded music with his siblings, and sold their recordings from the back of a car.
 After high school, Stevens enrolled at Grambling State University in 1986 with his cousin Brandt Jones and attended the school for one year.